khancyr/ardupilot_gazebo/README.md

 ## Requirements :
 Native Ubuntu able to run full 3D graphics.
-(Virtual Machine such as VMWare Player does not support full 3D graphics.0) Gazebo version 7.x or 8.x
+(Virtual Machine such as VMWare Player does not support full 3D graphics.0) Gazebo version 7.x or 8.x.
-The dev branch will works on gazebo >= 9.x
+Gazebo >= 9.x not supported.

 ## Disclamer :
 This is a playground until I get some time to push the correct patch to gazebo master (I got hard time to work with mercurial..)!